 What's the Covid situation?

-As of October 14, over 70.8 million vaccine doses have been administered in Spain and over 78.5% of the population has been fully vaccinated.
+As of May 10, over 86.4% of the population has been fully vaccinated.

 What can visitors expect?